"Question everything. Learn something. Answer nothing."

 Kneeling inside the Blind Follower's surrender is an Extremist who trusted his own path and got lost.

 The Blind Follower surrenders his flame because he fears his own independence.
 His servitude is compensation.
 His dogmatism is armor.
-Underneath the "the teacher knows best" is a man terrified of his own radical truth.
+Underneath "the teacher knows best" is a man terrified of his own truth.

 Watch the Blind Follower when his teacher fails him.
 The Extremist emerges—suddenly certain, rejecting everything, ready to burn down what he once worshipped.
 He hasn't lost his flame; he's buried it.
-The Extremist has been driving the surrender all along.

 The Blind Follower heals by learning to question without rejecting.
 He must see how his obedience has been protection from his own fire.
 When he embraces his inner Extremist, he finds humility that keeps seeking.